 “The unsealing of the arrest warrants brought the Department of Mental Health and Addiction Services' attention to the possible involvement of additional staff related to the investigation of allegations of abuse of a patient at the Whiting Forensic Division.
 Based on this information, six additional Whiting Forensic staff members have been placed on paid administrative leave for allegedly failing to report on the abuse of a patient.
 As the investigation is ongoing, additional administrative action may be taken as appropriate.”

-In early September nine workers were arrested and accused of abusing a patient.
+In early September nine workers were arrested and accused of abusing a patient over a period of time.

 The patient at the center of the abuse is a 59-year-old man who’s treatment orders called for a two-on-one staff to patient ration and 24-hour a day supervision.
 There was video camera located in his room for patient monitoring.